OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

    Conceptual View of a Simple Component

-Note that Components within OpenMDAO can be as simple or complex as necessary, and the inputs and outputs to a Component are Python objects, so they are not limited to being simple types like float or int.
+Note that Components within OpenMDAO can be as simple or complex as necessary.
+The inputs and outputs to a Component are Python objects, so they are not limited to being simple types like float or int.

 An :term:`Assembly` is a special kind of Component that contains other Components.
 When an Assembly is executed, it runs the Components it contains in the order determined by its Workflow object.
-A Workflow is simply an object that determines execution order for a group of Components.
+A :term:`Workflow` is simply an object that determines execution order for a group of Components.
 The default type of Workflow in an Assembly is a Dataflow, which orders the Components according to the direction the data flow between them, i.e., such that any